Skip Navigation

 Click any question below to display the corresponding answer.

-J term (or winter term) is the time during Keene State’s winter break between the end of the Fall semester courses and the beginning of the Spring semester courses.
-Most courses will run between January 2nd and January 14th.
+J-Term (short for January term) is the time during Keene State’s winter break between the end of the Fall semester courses and the beginning of the Spring semester courses.
+Courses taken in J-Term are a part of a student’s Spring schedule.
+Most courses will run between January 2nd and January 17th.
 Please see the individual course listing for specific course information.

 How are J-Term Credits counted?